-- 7 educational institutions in the LA/OC region have conferred sub-baccalaureate awards in electrician programs over the past three years. - ➢ 592 awards were conferred on average each year by other postsecondary institutions throughout the greater LA/OC region between 2020 and 2022.
+- > 7 educational institutions in the LA/OC region have conferred awards in programs related to electrical technology over the past three years. - > 592 awards were conferred on average each year by other postsecondary institutions throughout the greater LA/OC region between 2020 and 2022.